 Associate Professor, Global Practice and Older Adults & Families

-Ce Shen, PhD, is an Associate Professor at the Boston College Graduate School of Social Work (GSSW).
+Ce Shen, PhD, is an Associate Professor at the Boston College School of Social Work (BCSSW).
 He joined the faculty in 2003 and received his doctoral degree in Sociology in 1996.
 Dr. Shen was a research associate conducting institutional research, survey research, program evaluation, and data analysis for cross-national comparative studies at Boston College’s Lynch School of Education.
-Prior to joining GSSW, he also worked as a research consultant, providing support to faculty and graduate students in quantitative research including research design, methodology, data management, and data analysis.
+Prior to joining BCSSW, he also worked as a research consultant, providing support to faculty and graduate students in quantitative research including research design, methodology, data management, and data analysis.

 In 2006, as a Principal Investigator, Dr. Shen obtained funding from the Substance Abuse & Mental Health Services Administration (SAMHSA) for the research project "Learning from the Cash & Counseling Demonstration Evaluation: People with Mental Illness Self-Directed Care".